Sakath

-Suni and Sheelam Kiran wrote the story of Sakath based on a real-life incident where a physically challenged dancer participating in a reality television show was found out by the organizers to having normal feet.
+Suni and Sheelam Kiran wrote the story of Sakath based on a real-life incident where a supposedly physically challenged dancer participating in a reality television show was found by the organizers to have normal feet.
 Sadhu Kokila and Rangayana Raghu feature in supporting roles.
 Judah Sandhy scored music for the film, while Santhosh Rai Pathaje served as the director of photography and Shantu Kumar as editor.